How do you disinfect toys that can't be washed?

-When using a disinfectant or cleaning product for toys and other household surfaces, it's important to make sure it's not harmful to your baby.
+When using any type of disinfectant or cleaning product on toys or other household surfaces, it's crucial to make sure that it's not harmful to your child.
+Always read the label and follow the instructions carefully.

 Myron Burglin